whitebox-research/c2-proving-ground-martinez-cot/README.md

-## Investigating Unfaithful Shortcuts in the Chain-of-Thought Reasoning of Multimodal Inputs
+## Investigating Unfaithful Shortcuts in the Chain-of-Thought Reasoning for Multimodal Inputs

 ### Report prepared for the [Whitebox Research](https://www.whiteboxresearch.org/) Interpretability Fellowship 2025 - Project Phase